mgyarmathy/markdown-resume-builder/resume.md

    - Provided incoming freshmen students mentoring and encouragement at the 4-day retreat and introduced them to the Christian community at Texas A&M

 ## Skills
-   - Extensive knowledge of HTML/CSS/Javascript, C++, and Java
+   - Extensive knowledge of HTML/CSS/Javascript, JQuery, AngularJS, Knockout, SASS, PHP, and MySQL
    - Strong writing and communication abilities

 ## Personal Interests